Shopify/polaris/documentation/Releasing.md

-# Releasing in the Monorepo
+# Releasing

-The process for releasing the monorepo's contents is in active development.
-This document captures the current process for each piece.
+Polaris uses Changsets to handle releasing the npm packages in repository.

+We have a [GitHub](https://github.com/changesets/action) action that

+- creates a `version` PR, then keeps it up to date, recreating it when merged.
+This PR always has an up-to-date run of `changeset version`
+- optionally allows you to do releases when changes are merged to the `main` branch.

 ### [polaris-for-figma](/polaris-for-figma)